flkapes/Daily-Briefings-Smart-Alarm/README.md

 The threshold for a COVID case announcement can also be adjusted by changing the user_threshold_number in the config.json file.
 The range is between 0 and 1.
 Once config file is updated, you can navigate to http://127.0.0.1:5000/ and begin adding alarms and briefings.
 Notification data will be updated once per hour, and alarms will go off at any time you set.

+pytest is required for the testing functionality in the test_all.py file.